Winter Kept Us Warm: Reception

 Varietys review of the film praised the cinematography of downtown Toronto, but noted that its stilted dialogue and inconsistent sound quality made it more suitable for film societies than theatres.
 Renata Adler criticized the cinematography as amateurish.

 The Western Mails film review praised its background music and depiction of university life.
-Frank Morriss gave the film a moderately favourable review in the The Globe and Mail writing that Labow's want to have a good time and Tarvainen's desire to make good is interesting, but that the film loses direction when Tarvainen gains confidence and Labow's feelings run amok.
+Frank Morriss gave the film a moderately favourable review in The Globe and Mail writing that Labow's want to have a good time and Tarvainen's desire to make good is interesting, but that the film loses direction when Tarvainen gains confidence and Labow's feelings run amok.
 Robert Fulford, writing for the Toronto Star, stated that it was "an interesting though uneven exercise", but that it was an encouraging sign for the Canadian film industry.

 Kevin Thomas, writing for the Los Angeles Times, praised the film for using a traditional narrative rather than psychedelic effects and cinéma vérité used by other young filmmakers.
 Jacob Siskind, writing for The Gazette, praised the acting as far better than other student productions.

 Writing about the film for The Body Politic in 1982, Thomas Waugh expressed concern about the fact that gay-themed films of its era rarely depicted positive same-sex relationships, but instead usually centred on love triangles involving a woman; while acknowledging that Winter Kept Us Warm reflected this trope, he complimented the film for portraying its women characters with greater integrity than usual for the genre.
 Norman Wilner wrote that the film was "a breakthrough in its treatment of queer characters as fully dimensional human beings" in a release promoting a fall 2024 screening at the TIFF Lightbox.
 Joe Medjuck stated that the editing was crude, the acting was clumsy, and felt that the queer elements were not relevant to the plot.